Log in

 • Provide abundant food resources when placed correctly and well watered

-• Produce fruit and nuts that are easily recognized, harvested, and prepared – many may be eaten fresh from the tree
+• Produce fruit and nuts that are easily recognized, harvested, and prepared – many can be eaten fresh from the tree

 • The fruits, nuts and berries are delicious